shared-goals/sg-i18n/README.md

-# simple-i18n
+# i18n-s

-> translate i18n tool
+> A simple tool to translate i18n.

 ## use